Qovery/documentation/website/guides/advanced/digital-ocean.md

 ---
+last_modified_on: "2021-06-24"
 $schema: "/.meta/.schemas/guides.json"
-title: Using multiple Cloud providers
+title: Deploy your apps on your Digital Ocean account
-description: How to make use of multiple Cloud providers on Qovery
+description: How to deploy your apps on your Digital Ocean account with Qovery
 author_github: https://github.com/evoxmusic
 tags: ["type: guide"]
 ---